 The 30-minute parks are in Market Square, which is accessible from the driveway just before 301 Montreal Street.
 Click here to see their location on a map.

-There are two mobility access parks in Market Square, with no time limit.
+There are two mobility access parks in Market Square and two in Hereford Street, with no time limit.

-There are plenty of on-street metered parks, parking buildings and other parking options available nearby.
-Download the Parkopedia app from the App Store or Google Play or click here to see locations, costs and hours.
+There are plenty of on-street metered parks, parking buildings and other parking options available nearby (Christchurch Art Gallery access via Gloucester Street, Ravenscar House access via Worcester Boulevard, and West End parking building access via Cashel Street) and other parking options available nearby.
+Click here to see locations, costs and hours.

 Cycling